Small Claims Court Step-by-Step

 1. Send a Letter Before Action

 Before court, you must send a formal LBA giving the defendant 14 days to respond.
-This is required by the Pre-Action Protocol.
+This is required by the Practice Direction on Pre-Action Conduct and Protocols.
+The LBA must identify the parties, set out the facts, state the legal basis, quantify the claim, and identify the deadline.

 2. Issue Your Claim